idc9/py_jive/README.md

 # Angle-Based Joint and Individual Variation Explained

 Python implementation of the [Angle-Based Joint and Individual Variation Explained](https://arxiv.org/pdf/1704.02060.pdf) (JIVE) algorithm.
+For an introduction to JIVE see [this page](/doc/jive_explaination.html).

 TODO:

-- add brief explaination of JIVE
 - add algorithm documentation
 - add walk through with code + plots